datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 As long as you and your collaborators have the extension installed, annexed dataset contents and the Git repository part of your dataset can be pushed or cloned in one go.

+.. _fig-publishosf:

 .. figure:: ../artwork/src/publishing/publishing_network_publishosf.svg
    :width: 80%

+   With some :term:`datalad extension`\s third party storage services can host Git repositories in addition to annexed contents.

 Please take a look at the documentation and tutorials of the `datalad-osf extension`_ for examples and more information.